stas-at-ibm/construction-pallet/README.md

 ### Pain Points

-The construction industry is the second least digitized industry in the world.
+The construction industry is the second least digitised industry in the world.
 For that reason the straight forward process outlined above contains multiple pain points which are unsolved in todays construction business.

-This lack of digitization of the processes on a construction site leads to lack of a clear business policy in how the recordings of finished work between partners are processed and documented.
+This lack of digitisation of the processes on a construction site leads to lack of a clear business policy in how the recordings of finished work between partners are processed and documented.

 Recordings are getting lost regularly and there is confusion about working hours and spent materials.
-This confusion leads to disputes which amount anually to 15% of project costs.
+This confusion leads to disputes which amount annually to 15% of project costs.

-The processes on a construction site involve to a lot of paperwork and a manual, labout intensive invocing process for the subcontractor.
+The processes on a construction site involve a lot of paperwork and a manual, labour intensive invoicing process for the subcontractor.
 Invoices contain errors, must be corrected and payouts get delayed.

-To summarize:
+To summarise:

 1. Absent clear business policy on processing and documentation of recordings.
 2. Costly disputes because of lost and incorrect recordings.
-3. Manual, labout intensive invoicing process with delayed payouts.
+3. Manual, labour intensive invoicing process with delayed payouts.

 ### Additional Context

 We have to be aware of the context in which the construction business operates.
 The contractors are usually large corporations, the subcontractors mostly small to medium sized businesses.
 The contractors usually have IT departments, they own companies which create software for them and in some cases they use the cloud.
 The subcontractors have no IT department, and basic understanding of software.
-The construction workes have mobile phones and the offices a few PC.
+The construction workers have mobile phones and the offices a few PC.

 ## Solution Proposal